Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 60S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average stood at -0.03 degrees Kelvin in July 2025, as in June 2025.
+In oceanic locations at latitudes between 90 degrees South and 60 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.01 degrees Kelvin in August 2025, versus -0.03 in the previous month.

 History.
-Here's a glimpse of some statistics computed on the full sample: the anomaly had an average value of -0.33 degrees Kelvin; it reached its minimum of -1.10 in February 1920; it attained a maximum of 0.27 in January 1977.
+Here’s a quick look at some statistics we calculated on the full sample: the anomaly hit a minimum of -1.10 degrees Kelvin in February 1920; it achieved a maximum of 0.27 in January 1977; it had a mean value of -0.33.

 Latest values